Accretion tori around rotating neutron stars II: Oscillations and precessions: Approximate relations

 \section{Approximate relations}

 The formulae for the oscillation and precession frequencies investigated in the previous section are presented in our public codes.
 Their explicit forms are rather lengthy and potentially too complicated for practical calculations.
-Inspired by our previous work \citep{2022ApJ...929...28T}, we provide their simplified implicit versions that enable more efficient implementation.
+Inspired by our previous work \citep{2022ApJ...929...28T}, we provide their approximate versions that enable more efficient implementation.

-For each of the four modes, we present these formulae corresponding to the geodesic limit of a slender torus (which coincides with those describing free test particle motion) and the limit of a marginally overflowing (cusp) torus.
-More general formulae are also included to enable performing calculations of arbitrarily thick tori.
+For each of the four modes, we postulate an approximate formula that in the limit of a slender torus provides frequencies of free test particle motion, and in the limit of a marginally overflowing (cusp) torus, fits well the results of the exact calculations of the mode frequency.
+The numerical coefficients in the approximate formula are found by comparing them with the results of the exact mode frequency calculations, which are performed using the least squares method.
+Expressions that allow for calculations considering tori of general thickness are also included.